Light micrograph of the urothelium, the tissue that lines the bladder, in an empty urinary bladder

 As many as 1.6 million women in the UK suffer from long-term lower urinary tract symptoms, a recent study by the Rand Corporation found.
 A separate study by Rand corporation found that a similar number of men are also affected.

 - Ultrasound scans to test the kidneys and whether the bladder empties properly

 - Cystoscopies where a camera is inserted into the bladder

 - Biopsies where cells from the wall of the bladder are removed

 - Urodynamics testing where the patient is catheterised and their bladder filled with liquid to analyse how they pass urine

 - Some specialists may look for the presence of specialised ‘mast’ cells in the bladder wall which are associated with inflammation.

 It is thought to be caused by having a ‘too narrow’ urethra (the tube urine passes through when you pee) but this is a theory rather than something measurable in most people.

 These tests are expensive, painful, invasive and give little useful information.

-IC, PBS and US are ‘diagnoses by exclusion’
+Interstitial cystitis, painful bladder syndrome and urethral syndrome are ‘diagnoses by exclusion’